Updated: September 2021

 Whether you’re perched, eagle like, above a neon-lit city; absorbing 360 degree views; soaking up panoramic views of sun-kissed coastlines; or experiencing a sun set over ancient ruins, some bars and restaurants leave a indelible image long after the ice cubes have melted and the credit card statements have arrived home.

-Here are 10 of my favourite roof-top bars & restaurants.
+Here are ten of my favourite roof-top bars and restaurants.
 For one reason or another, all of them have left a life long impression on me.

 Skyline Restaurant, Queenstown, New Zealand

-The terrace boasts a very surprisingly relaxed setting and views over the entire city.
-As chefs prepare the most succulent chicken kebabs with delicate Indian spices you’ll ever taste, Second Sin offers a peaceful haven away from Delhi’s constant sprawling populace.
+The terrace boasts a very surprisingly relaxed setting and views over Lake Pichola.
+They prepare the most succulent chicken kebabs with delicate Indian spices you’ll ever taste.
+The Ambrai offers a peaceful haven away from Udaipur’s crowded cobble streets.